apace100/origins-docs/docs/types/power_types/prevent_death.md

 	}
 }
 ```

-This power will always prevent the player from dying and then apply the same effects as a Totem of Undying, i.e. clear all status effects on the player and then grant Regeneration II, Fire Resistance and Absorption.
+This example will always prevent the entity from dying and then apply the same effects as a Totem of Undying, e.g: clear all status effects on the entity an then apply Regeneration II, Fire Resistance I and Absorption I.